 The Center for Disease Control, which habitually considers guns comparable to viruses, published a report from the “Task Force on Community Preventive Services (the Task Force), an independent nonfederal task force” which had conducted a “review of scientific evidence regarding the effectiveness of firearms laws in preventing violence, including violent crimes, suicide, and unintentional injury.”
 The 2003 report states in the summary “The Task Force found insufficient evidence to determine the effectiveness of any of the firearms laws or combinations of laws reviewed on violent outcomes.
 (Note that insufficient evidence to determine effectiveness should not be interpreted as evidence of ineffectiveness.)”

-Connecticut has and has had some of the strictest gun laws in the nation, and a severely troubled young man found a way around every one of them.
+Connecticut has and has had some of the strictest gun laws in the nation, and a severely troubled young man in Newtown found a way around every one of them.
 “That is one isolated incident,” you say.
 Fair statement.
 California has had ‘universal background checks’ for many years now, and it has had no effect on crime; Oakland continues to rank among the highest murder rate cities in the Nation.
 Chicago was the very last city in the nation to allow law abiding citizens to carry (and still has no gun stores within city limits) but before that they had, and still have, incredibly high violent crime and murder rates.
 It seems the criminals are just not interested in following firearms laws.
 Common sense would dictate this; the crimes they are using the firearms to commit already carry significantly higher penalties than the firearm laws do.
 Why would they be concerned about repercussions for breaking a firearm law?

 3. It is a registry.